-101. GUIDANCE IN THE CLASSROOM.
+- 101. GUIDANCE IN THE CLASSROOM.
 Three hours credit.
-A general introduction to guidance; a study of the guidance activities normally carried on by the classroom teacher and a development of appreciation for their value in the educative process.

-200. GREAT IDEAS SEMINAR: CREATIVE THINKING.
-Three hours credit.
+A general introduction to guidance; a study of the guidance activities - 200.
+GREAT IDEAS SEMINAR: CREATIVE THINKING.
+Three hours

 The Great Ideas Seminars are conducted by authorities nationally known in their fields of specialization.
 The purpose of the seminar is to provide information about current important ideas in each field of knowledge.